betrusted-io/rust/README.markdown

 ## Building From Source

+1. Install a RISC-V toolchain, and ensure it's in your path.
+Set `CC` and `AR` to point to the toolchain's -gcc and -ar binaries.
+2. Set `RUST_COMPILER_RT_ROOT` to `$(pwd)/src/llvm-project/compiler-rt`
+3. Patch `src/llvm-project/compiler-rt/lib/builtins/int_types.h` to remove `#define CRT_HAS_128BIT`.
-1. Copy `riscv32imac-unknown-xous-elf.json` to your Rust sysroot under a new target directory.
+4. Copy `riscv32imac-unknown-xous-elf.json` to your Rust sysroot under a new target directory.
 This can be done on Unix-like systems by running:

 ```
 mkdir -p $(rustc --print sysroot)/lib/rustlib/riscv32imac-unknown-xous-elf/lib
 cp riscv32imac-unknown-xous-elf.json $(rustc --print sysroot)/lib/rustlib/riscv32imac-unknown-xous-elf/target.json
 ```

-2. Compile the standard library:
+5. Compile the standard library:

 ```
 CARGO_PROFILE_RELEASE_DEBUG=0 \